Posted on August 10 2020

 - Blot your Malawi Cane piece dry with a towel, and place it in direct sunlight.
 Allow a good day of drying.
 Leave them for 24 hours before placing any seat pads, cushions or throws back onto them.

-- If mildew does build up and creates a green mould or black dots, use Oxalic Acid.
+- If mildew does build up and creates a green mould or black dots, use Oxalic Acid or a household bleach.
 You can pick this up at any hardware store.
 Follow the instructions to dissolve it in water and brush the affected area.
 Remove the reside with damp cloth.
 Put your piece out in the sun to dry fully.
 If it is a varnished product, re-varnish it after it is dry.

 With care and love, Malawi Cane pieces can last a lifetime.
 We hope you enjoy your Malawi Cane pieces for many, many years to come!